nikivazou/theorem-proving-template/README.md

 # Checkin your code

+## With `Travis CI`.

-## Your code is automatically checked with Travis at each commit because of [.travis.yml](https://github.com/nikivazou/theorem-proving-template/blob/master/.travis.yml)
+Your code is automatically checked with Travis at each commit because of [.travis.yml](https://github.com/nikivazou/theorem-proving-template/blob/master/.travis.yml)

+## With `stack`

-## You can check it locally using `stack` (or cabal) test that runs `liquid` on all the files listed [here](https://github.com/nikivazou/theorem-proving-template/blob/c4f70e3b77030131cb592ac59e727ad3e75cc627/safe-lists/tests/Test.hs#L16).
+You can check it locally using `stack` (or cabal) test that runs `liquid` on all the files listed [here](https://github.com/nikivazou/theorem-proving-template/blob/c4f70e3b77030131cb592ac59e727ad3e75cc627/safe-lists/tests/Test.hs#L16).

 ```
 cd safe-lists/